Do you think you ‘re in an unfixable relationship?

 About 40% of our work at Couples Therapy Inc. is affair recovery.

-What stresses these marriages is the unwillingness or inability of the involved partner come to terms with how destructive their chronic and compulsive behavior has become.
+What stresses these marriages is the unwillingness or inability of the involved partner come to terms with how destructive their chronic and compulsive infidelity has become.

 They reach a point where their partner is fed up with their lack of impulse control.
 Their long-suffering hurt partner has a firm bottom line; change now, or we’re done.